galdebert/blog/content/posts/remark-1.md

 {{< /highlight >}}

-# The resulting presentation
+# The resulting slides

-You can embed the presentation (see below), or [open the presentation in its own page](/remark-playground/slides.html)
+You can embed the slides (see below), or [open the slides in their own page](/remark-playground/slides.html)
 <div class="aspect_ratio_4_3">
   <div>
     <embed src="/remark-playground/slides.html" style="width: 100%; height: 100%;">